 Buy it: Finders Seekers

 History Unboxed offers their educational subscription boxes at several learning levels, so there’s an appropriate choice for every age.
 You start by selecting a time period (Ancient History, American History, or Middle Ages), then customizing the age level (Kids 5-9, Teens 10-15, or Young Adults 16+).
 All boxes include high-quality crafts and reading materials tailored by age.
 You can choose a “Sibling Add-On” too, to provide extra materials for families without needing to order multiple boxes.

 This isn’t technically a subscription box, but it’s too cool not to include!
-The Home Adventure Kit includes a video-guided scavenger hunt mystery storyline along with supplies to complete multiple craft projects along the way.
-Plus, you can get 15% off the Crayola Experience At Home Package with code: DISCOUNT15.
-(Valid through 6/30/21.)
+The Home Adventure Kit includes a video-guided scavenger hunt mystery story line along with supplies to complete multiple craft projects along the way.

-Learn more: Crayola Experience At Home Adventure Box
+Buy it: Crayola Experience at Home Adventure Box

 Plus, sign up for our newsletters for all the latest learning ideas, straight to your inbox (we’ve got one just for parents, too!).